-The Executive Board approved the formation of the AVMA/American Society of Veterinary Medical Association Executives Joint Committee in 2002 to provide a forum in which the two organizations can share information, discuss emerging issues and other matters of mutual interest, and coordinate efforts and actions to enhance and improve the lines of communication and contribute to the success of the respective memberships.
+The Board of Directors approved the formation of the AVMA/American Society of Veterinary Medical Association Executives Joint Committee in 2002 to provide a forum in which the two organizations can share information, discuss emerging issues and other matters of mutual interest, and coordinate efforts and actions to enhance and improve the lines of communication and contribute to the success of the respective memberships.

 To identify ways to increase cooperation, communication, and interaction between the AVMA and ASVMAE for the benefit of the membership of both organizations.